carinam17/study-sources/README.md

 Start each study session with a *specific* goal.

 Create a way to *measure* your progress.

 Ensure the goal is *reasonable*.

 Set a *timeframe* to complete the goal.

+## Study Aids

+Study aids are tools to promote comprehension and memorization.

 ### Flash Cards